Juniper/terraform-provider-apstra/docs/resources/datacenter_connectivity_template_interface.md

 - `static_routes` (Attributes Map) Map of network IPv4 or IPv6 destination prefixes reachable via this IP Link (see [below for nested schema](#nestedatt--ip_links--static_routes))
 - `vlan_id` (Number) 802.1Q tag number to use for tagged IP Link.
 Omit for untagged IP Link.

+Read-Only:

+- `id` (String) Unique identifier for this CT Primitive element

 <a id="nestedatt--ip_links--bgp_peering_generic_systems"></a>
 ### Nested Schema for `ip_links.bgp_peering_generic_systems`